agilucia/node-random-color-generator/README.md

 🟢
 ```

-Or, specify the hue and/or luminostiy:
+Or, specify the hue and/or luminosity:

 ```bash
 $ node index.js red